firain/AudiobookRenamePS/README.md

 # AudiobookRenamePS

-Powershell scripts for audiobook collection renaming Please backup your files before using this
+Powershell scripts for audiobook collection renaming.
+Please backup your files before using this.
 ## How to Use

 ### Precheck